ambonvik/cimba/docs/welcome.rst

 Why should I use Cimba?
 -----------------------

+It is powerful, fast, reliable, and free.

-* The speed and expressivity translates to high resolution in your simulation modelling.
+* *Powerful*: The speed and expressivity translates to high resolution in your simulation modelling.
 You can run hundreds of replications and parameter variations in a few seconds, generating tight confidence intervals in your experiments and high density of data points along parameter variations.

     * Cimba includes a wide range of fast, high quality random number generators, both academically important and more empirically oriented types.

     * Cimba provides pre-packaged process interaction mechanisms like resources, resource stores, buffers, object queues, and even condition variables where your simulated process can wait for arbitrarily complex conditions - anything you can express as a function returning a binary true or false result.

     * Cimba includes powerful logging and data collection features that makes it easy to get a model running and understand what is happening inside it.

+* *Fast*: The speed from multithreaded parallel execution translates to high resolution in your simulation modelling.
+You can run hundreds of replications and parameter variations in just a few seconds, generating tight confidence intervals in your experiments and high density of data points along parameter variations.

-* Cimba is well engineered, self-contained open source.
+* *Reliable*: Cimba is well engineered, self-contained open source.
 There is no mystery to the results you get.
 Each simulated world sits inside its own thread.

-* Cimba is free and should fit well into the budget of most research groups.
+* *Free*: Cimba should fit well into the budget of most research groups.

 What can I use Cimba for?
 -------------------------